spezdmtest/weather_app/README.md

 Designed and developed a microservices-based web application from scratch using pure JavaScript (ES5 and ES6) to retrieve weather information from the free API provided by Weatherstack (https://weatherstack.com/).
 Additionally, incorporated various features and techniques such as destructuring in JavaScript, and explored data storage mechanisms using localStorage.

+This project showcased expertise in JavaScript development, API integration, microservices architecture, and frontend web development, demonstrating the ability to build robust and scalable web applications using modern technologies and methodologies.

 Key Features and Technologies:
 1. API Integration: Leveraged the Weatherstack API to fetch real-time weather data including temperature, humidity, wind speed, and weather conditions for specified locations.
 2. Microservices Architecture: Built the application with a modular microservices architecture, separating different functionalities into smaller, independent services for improved scalability, maintainability, and flexibility.